De Waakzaamheid pumping station

 See also:

-The old diesel engines were given a museum purpose.
-One was moved to the Engine and Crafts Museum in Nieuwe Niedorp and the other to steam pumping station De Tuut in Appeltern.
+The old diesel engines were given a museum destination.
+One was moved to the Motor and Crafts Museum in Nieuwe Niedorp and the other to the De Tuut steam pumping station in Appeltern.